MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M14_Ansible_with_Azure.md

     | Virtual network | **az400m1403aVNET** |
     | Subnet | **az400m1403aSubnet** |

     >**Note**: The variables can be defined inside of playbooks or can be entered at runtime when invoking the `ansible-playbook` command by including the `--extra-vars` option.
-As the VM name, use only up to 15 lower case letters and numbers (no hyphens, underscore signs or upper case letters) and ensure it is globally unique, since the same name is used to generate the DNS name for the public IP address associated with the corresponding Azure VM.
+As the VM name, use only up to 15 lower case letters and numbers (no hyphens, underscore signs or upper case letters) and ensure it is globally unique, since the same name is used to generate the storage account and the DNS name for the public IP address associated with the corresponding Azure VM.

 1. Run the following to create the virtual network and its subnet into which you will deploy an Azure VM by using an ansible playbook: